-Insulin can be given in the stomach, arms, thighs, and the area above your hip bone.
-Where you give it changes how fast the insulin works.
-It works fastest when given in the stomach and slowest when given in the thigh.
+You can inject insulin in your stomach, arms, thighs, and the area above your hip bone.
+Where you inject changes how fast the insulin works.
+It works fastest if given in the stomach and slowest if given in the thigh.

-Talk with your health care team about where to give your shot for each time of the day.
+Talk with your healthcare team about where to give your shot for each time of the day.
 For example, it is usually best to give your breakfast and dinner shots in the stomach, so the insulin will start working more quickly before the meal.
 It may be best to give your bedtime shot in the thigh, so the insulin will work more slowly during the night.

 In each area where you inject insulin, do not use the same exact site each time.
 But, do take each shot in the same area at the same times every day.
 For example, if you take fast-acting insulin in your abdomen before breakfast every day, rotate where in your abdomen you inject each time.
-This will prevent scar tissue from building up.
+This will keep scar tissue from building up.

-Some Common Questions About Insulin
+Common Questions About Insulin